mreginato/skimmingLoci/README.md

 If you use this pipeline and or the companion R package please cite:

-Reginato, M. (submitted).
+Reginato M. 2022.
 A pipeline for assembling low copy nuclear markers from plant genome skimming data for phylogenetic use.
+PeerJ 10:e14525 https://doi.org/10.7717/peerj.14525